lundquistlab/biostats-2016/Homework_1/README.md

 **It is imperative to read Getting Started with R for this assignment**

-In your .r script, include adequate annotation (using "#") so that another student could run your R script as well as any outputs.
+In your .r script, include adequate annotation (using "#") so that another student could run your R script.
+Also include all outputs from the R console in your script.

 Example:
 ```r